NVIDIA/NeMo/README.md

-Given the input model size and the base configuration, the tool will now search over four different critical Hyper-Parameters, that have great impact on the training throughput: Tensor Parallelism (TP), Pipeline Parallelism (PP), Micro Batch Size (MBS), and Activation Checkpointing Layers (ActCkpt).
+Given the input model size and the base configuration, the tool will now search over four different critical Hyper-Parameters, that have great impact on the training throughput but do not affect model convergence: Tensor Parallelism (TP), Pipeline Parallelism (PP), Micro Batch Size (MBS), and Activation Checkpointing Layers (ActCkpt).

-First, the tool will use heuristics to choose good candidates for those four parameters to generate the grid of candidate configurations.
+First, the tool will use heuristics to choose good candidates for those four parameters, and generate the grid of candidate configurations.
 All the candidate configurations will be saved to the results directory, and will include YAML files with the corresponding config.
 NOTE: some of these configurations might not work, due to high memory usage or for other reasons.
 The next step will determine which configurations are valid.

 Once all the candidate configurations are generated, the tool will use heuristics to sort the most promising candidate configurations.
-Then, the tool will launch the most promising candidates in parallel, where the number of candidates can be set by the `limit_search_runs` parameter, to perform a grid search over the four training parameters.
+Then, it will launch the most promising candidates in parallel, where the number of candidates can be set by the `limit_search_runs` parameter, to perform a grid search over the four training parameters.
 This search will launch the jobs using NeMo-Megatron, and it will train each config for a maximum of `max_minutes_per_run` minutes and a maximum of `max_steps_per_run` training steps, whichever is reached first on the target cluster.
-During this search, the jobs will run in the minimum number of nodes required by default, using Data Parallelism of 1 (DP=1) in most cases, but the number of nodes can be manually overriden using the `override_search_num_nodes`.
+During this search, the jobs will run with the number of nodes specified in the configuration files, using the `num_nodes` parameter.
 Once all the jobs have finished running, the final result will be summarized in a CSV file.

 ##### 5.3.1.4.
 Inference HP Search